Epic Patagonia + The Falkland Islands

 You'll watch elephant seals and sealions wrangle on the beaches and rollick in the tussock.
 Prolific birdlife will have you seeking that rare sighting, that magic in-flight photo.
 And a troll through the Falklands' history will leave you thoughtful.

 You could just ponder how much you'd love to visit Patagonia and the Falkland Islands.
-Or you could come south on Mirrabac's inaugural tour to this fascinating region and live your dream.
+Or you could come south on Mirrabac's tour to this fascinating region and live your dream.

 1 November - 21 November 2019